Christine Zander: Saturday Night Live

 When Christine Z. joined the staff of Saturday Night Live, she and Rosie Shuster were the only two females on the writing staff.
-In 1992 Zander told the New York Times, “If you don't have a lot of women to bounce ideas off or back you up it can get a little crazy around here.
+In 1992 Zander told the New York Times, If you don't have a lot of women to bounce ideas off or back you up it can get a little crazy around here.
 None of the men are individually sexist; it's just hard for them to have faith in something from a woman's point of view.

+Zander left the show in 1993, after 6½ years with the show.

 3rd Rock from the Sun

 Zander was thrilled to join her writer friends from SNL Bonnie and Terry Turner who created the NBC sitcom 3rd Rock from the Sun in 1996.
 The sitcom followed a group of extraterrestrials sent to Earth to investigate human society, and it starred famous actors John Lithgow and Joseph Gordon-Levitt.
 The show was fairly popular; its ratings ranked 22nd in the 1995 television season and 27th in the 1996 season.
-Zander eventually became executive producer of the series in 1999 until the show’s end in 2001.
+Zander eventually became executive producer of the series in 1999 until the show's end in 2001.